There’s no shortage of ways to increase sales for your ecommerce business.

 Everything in marketing should track back to performance and ROI, and Google Shopping Ads are no exception.
 Allocate larger portions of your resources to successful campaigns and don’t waste your budget on campaigns that aren’t performing.

 Check your analytics data to see which products are performing best.
 Then, create specific ad groups for those products and max out your bids.

-Likewise, move poorly performing products to separate ad groups and lower their bids.
-That should improve your overall ROI.
+Likewise, move poorly performing products to separate ad groups and lower their bids. to improve your overall ROI.

 Send Your Feed to Google Daily

-Make sure you send your feed to Google every day.
-That will ensure that it’s up to date and accurate.
+Make sure you update and send your feed to Google every day.
+That will ensure that it’s completely accurate.

 Pick the Right Image For Your Google Shopping Ads

-It’s been said that you never get a second chance to make a good first impression.
-That’s never more true than in digital marketing.
+As the saying goes, you never get a second chance to make a good first impression.
+That’s never truer than in digital marketing.

-Make sure that your product images are of the highest quality.
-Also, make sure that, as much as possible, they highlight product benefits.
+Make sure that your product images are of the highest quality and clearly illustrate your product and its benefits.

-Remember, though, people will see a thumbnail of your product image.
-They won’t see the full-sized image until they click on the link.
-That’s why you should ensure that your image looks great even when it’s scaled down.
+Keep in mind that Google Shopping Ads only show a thumbnail of your product image.
+Shoppers won’t see the full-sized image until they click on the link.
+That’s why you should ensure that your image looks great even when it’s scaled-down.